 Low Brace Stroke

 For those wondering about shoulder injuries while doing a low brace, you can relax.
 When you do a low brace, and your hands are below your elbow (as seen above), your shoulder is in a stronger position because of the rotation that occurs when the elbow is up, and the hands are down.

 Remember we said you are at risk if your hand and elbow are even with or above shoulder level.
 In this low brace position, the elbow is just at shoulder level, but the hands are lower.
 This rotation causes the ball to be held firmly in place due to tendons and muscles.
 I have not yet heard of a low brace dislocation in paddling.

 To reinforce the concept with a positive image, look at the picture and remember to keep your elbow pointing down below shoulder level when your hand is above the elbow.

-As I mentioned earlier, even though I knew this information I dislocated a shoulder when doing a demo on my off side.
+As I mentioned earlier, I dislocated a shoulder when doing a demo on my offside, even though I knew this information.
 I was so relaxed I forgot to keep a bend in the elbow.
-One minute I was gliding along supported by a moving paddle brace, the next thing I know I am capsizing.
+One minute I was gliding along supported by a moving paddle brace, the next thing I knew, I was capsizing.
 When I tried to brace up I did so with a straight arm.
 I felt the shoulder begin to slip so I let go of the paddle.
-It was too late, the water pressure did the rest as I finished capsizing.
+It was too late; the water pressure did the rest as I finished capsizing.
 Ouuuchhhh!!!